BU-EC500-SP15/moc-gui/README.md

 #moc-gui
 ##Extending the MOC GUI

- A demo video made and edited by our own Alex Wong is here: (video link here pls)
+ A demo video made and edited by our own Alex Wong is here: https://youtu.be/-kp3Lyf3cU4

+ Further instructions regarding a packaged VM have been sent via Piazza due to security issues.

 ###Instructions